eclipse-bluechi/bluechi/config/controller.conf.d/README.md

-# bluechi configuration directory
+# bluechi-controller configuration directory

-This directory is used for user configuration of `bluechi`.
+This directory is used for user configuration of `bluechi-controller`.
 Each configuration file should end with `.conf` suffix, otherwise it's ignored.
 Configuration files from this directory are loaded by alphabetical order, configuration from a file loaded later overwrites the previous configuration.